thanpolas/toddmotto.github.io/_posts/2014-07-02-web-components-concepts-shadow-dom-imports-templates-custom-elements.md

 document.body.appendChild(template);
 {% endhighlight %}

 You'll notice that this is just JavaScript, no new APIs or anything confusing.
 Nice!
 For me, a `<template>` is useless without it's good buddy _Custom Elements_.
-We need this to do something useful with the tech, things are all global and disgusting too.
+We need this to do something useful with the tech, things are all global and disgusting as of now.

 #### Custom Elements
 Custom Elements allow us to define (you guessed it), our own element.
 This can be anything, but before you go crazy, let's take a leaf from Polymer's book.
 Polymer.js restricts your custom elements to being two words, such as `<two-words>`, to avoid any potential naming clashes with future HTML implementations - I think that's a good idea as well.

 So, with our custom element, how do we do it?
 Simple really, we get the `<element>` element, so meta.
-Inside that we can add our element.
+Inside that we can add our `<template>`.

 {% highlight html %}
 <element>